Ministry of Sport (Saudi Arabia): Description

 Most sports facilities in Saudi Arabia are owned and managed by the Ministry of Sport.
-This includes twenty-four sports cities and stadiums such as the King Fahd International Stadium as well as indoor halls and swimming pools.
-Twenty-two youth hostels with sports facilities are operated by the Ministry of Sport across Saudi Arabia as well as two permanent youth camps in Ta'if and Ha'il.
+This includes twenty-four sports cities and stadiums such as the King Fahd Sports City Stadium and King Abdullah Sports City Stadium as well as indoor halls and swimming pools.
+Twenty-two youth hostels with sports facilities are operated by the Ministry of Sport across Saudi Arabia as well as two permanent youth camps in Taif and Hail.

-Governance

-The following are past chairmen of the General Sports Authority: